 Some entrepreneurs only manage, without delving deeply into the area of the company’s specialization.
 But in this case, a startup team should have experts.
 It’s important to involve them at different stages when you make an app.
 You will also need their expertise to promote your app and create content for it.

 3. Have a competent analysis

-In-house marketers or external specialists provide analytics.
+In-house or external marketing specialists provide analytics.
 You can order market analysis separately, or as part of an app development service.
 At Purrweb, for example, analysts work with each client, since we make an app and are responsible for the final product.

 Analysts study the target audience, the market segment, and identify competitors.
 This helps to figure out exactly how the product should work and what functionality users prioritize.
 For more information on what you need to learn before making an app — read our article at the link below.

 How to make a successful app that generates profit once it enters the market?
 Before launching, you need to decide on monetization.
 Think about how much do you want to charge and what for.
 After all, if users do not understand the value of the product or are repelled by a high price, there will be no profit.
 And if you offer too much for free or cheap, you run the risk of losing money.
 You need to find a balance.
 Let’s look at the main monetization models.

 - Advertising.
 You can make an app that is free for users, and receive income from advertisers.
 This is one of the most common monetization models.
 A good option if the ads won’t distract a person too much while using the app.
 To prevent ads from annoying users, choose ads that are relevant to people.
 For example, a workout app might advertise sports products or digital health products.

 - Freemium.
 In this model, users get some of the main content for free, and have to subscribe for advanced functionality.
 It’s a good option for innovative products or those where it is important for users to assess the quality of the content before paying.
 For example, the language learning app Duolingo.
 You can go through initial levels for free, but you need to pay for advanced lessons.
 Here it is important to understand which features to keep free so that the free version isn’t enough for users.